- Other markets

-Because you can trade CFDs on margin, you can capitalise on short-term market volatility without having to put up a large initial investment.
+Because you can trade CFDs on margin, you can potentially profit on short-term market volatility without having to put up a large initial investment.

 We offer a huge range of markets at IG, including forex, shares, commodities, options, interest rates and more.
 Because you never actually own the underlying market, you can also trade on markets that would be otherwise untradeable, such as cash index products.

-We offer round-the-clock trading, meaning that you can open and close positions even if the underlying market is closed.
+We offer round-the-clock trading on many markets, meaning that you can open and close positions even if the underlying market is closed.

 With our award-winning online platform, you can open and close positions at the click of a mouse.
 Prices are live, and our automated systems can handle most transactions almost instantly - meaning less delay on opening or closing your position.